baggepinnen/LowLevelParticleFilters.jl/docs/src/index.md

 sol = forward_trajectory(apfa, u, y, p)
 plot(sol, dim=1, xreal=x) # Same as above, but only plots a single dimension
 ```

+See the tutorials section for more advanced examples, including state estimation for DAE (Differential-Algebraic Equation) systems.

 # Troubleshooting and tuning